kneutron/proxmox-ctr/README.md

 screen, tmux, mc, ps, killall, top, iperf3 are installed for convenience

-See /root/bin/boojum/gotifytest.sh for example notification script
+See /root/bin/boojum/gotifytest.sh for example notification script (scp somewhere and run it outside the container after generating Applications token in the web Gotify dashboard and replacing the default one in the script)